mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 3. Encouraging and working with scientists on Beta testing

-Maintenance tasks for 3.13
+Maintenance tasks for 3.14
 ==========================

 Highest priority
 ----------------

 1. **Look over tickets (assigned and created by you) and close invalid ones (everybody) and [stale branches](https://github.com/mantidproject/mantid/branches/stale)**
+    2. Remove [stale branches](https://github.com/mantidproject/mantid/branches/stale) after checking with developers which ones they still need *moved from below*
+1. Address [unreliable tests](https://docs.google.com/spreadsheets/d/1qs81x3ZDDxvEu3H5Zg1KN8Qfu54dIVWKI2f3-zxFaFg/edit#gid=0) on build servers (Martyn to organise)
+1. C++14 on all platforms *top priority?*
+   3. Move to MSVS17 (Moore)
+   1. SCL on rhel7 (Peterson)
+      14. Move to gcc >= 5.3 (or gcc 6)
+      1. [devtoolset-4](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-4/) on RHEL 7 wanted for pybind11
+   1. *ubuntu?*
 1. Documentation
    1. Change citations to new plugin (Peterson)
    1. Move training to user `.rst` and update for Python 3 compatability(Savici)
    1. Add document for migrating scripts to python2/3 compatible (Whitfield)
-1. Address [unreliable tests](https://docs.google.com/spreadsheets/d/1qs81x3ZDDxvEu3H5Zg1KN8Qfu54dIVWKI2f3-zxFaFg/edit#gid=0) on build servers (Martyn to organise)
-1. Fit function wrapper bugs and improvements (Roman)
+1. Fit function wrapper bugs and improvements (Roman) *is this finished?*
 1. More installers
     1. Parallel python3 release for ubuntu 16.04 and 18.04 (Whitfield)
-    2. Install workbench in `nightly` for rhel7 (Peterson)
+    2. Install workbench in `nightly` for rhel7 (Peterson) *actual work for next release*
-3. Move to MSVS17 (Moore)
 3. Reducing static analysis issues that are on every pull request
+   1. *clang-format update*
    1. Document how to turn things on in `cmake` (Hahn)
    1. [cppcheck 1.80](http://builds.mantidproject.org/job/master_cppcheck/), upgrade version, move from jenkins into git
    2. [python3-flake8](http://builds.mantidproject.org/job/master_flake8_python3/) prioritizing complexity issues - Joe (issue [here](https://github.com/mantidproject/mantid/issues/20508))